Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 Recall that $\varpi_+$, $Q_+$ and $\Lambda$ are the parameters of the final sub-extremal Reissner-Nordstr{\"o}m-de Sitter black hole (see \hyperref[section:assumptions]{assumption} \textbf{(F)}), while $r_+$ and $K_+$ denote the radius and the surface gravity, respectively, associated to its event horizon. \begin{proposition}[bounds along the event horizon] For every $v \ge v_0$, we have:

-where $C_{\mathcal{H}}$ is a positive constant depending only on the initial data. \end{proposition} \begin{proof} In the following, the letter $C$ will denote a positive constant depending uniquely on the initial data.
+where $C_{\mathcal{H}}$ is a positive constant depending only on the initial data. \end{proposition} \begin{proof} The proof exploits the decay due to the redshift effect, similarly to the proof of \cite[proposition 4.4]{VdM1}.
+In the current case, however, the competition between the redshift effect and the exponential Price law is evident in the estimate for $|D_u \phi|$ (see already remark \ref{rmk:interplay}).

+In the following, the letter $C$ will denote a positive constant depending uniquely on the initial data.
 Moreover, we will exploit the assumptions \eqref{assumption:kappa} and \eqref{absence_antitrapped} on $\kappa$ and $\nu$, respectively, multiple times in the next computations.

 \textbf{Preliminary bounds and exponential growth of $\bm{|\nu|}$}: first, we notice that \eqref{assumption:r} and \eqref{assumption:lambda} imply

 It will also be useful to write \eqref{dulambda_kappa}, when evaluated on $\mathcal{H}^+$, as